canonical/operator/docs/index.rst

 * State-transition testing, which tests the charm's state transitions in response to events.
 This is the recommended approach.
 Install ops with the ``testing`` extra to use this framework; for example: ``pip install ops[testing]``
 * Harness, which provides an API similar to the Juju CLI.
-This is a legacy framework, and has issues, particularly with resetting the charm state between Juju events.
-This is currently included with a base ``ops`` install.
+This is a deprecated framework, and has issues, particularly with resetting the charm state between Juju events.
+It will be moved out of the base ``ops`` install in a future release.

 .. note::
     Unit testing is only one aspect of a comprehensive testing strategy.
 For more